BACK TO THE FUTURE (some text hidden) --NONE--

 By Jonathan Crouch

 Toyota has reimagined what its go-anywhere Land Cruiser large SUV can be.
-Jonathan Crouch reports.
+Jonathan Crouch drives it.

 Ten Second Reviewword count: 42